tpm2-software/tpm2-tools/man/tpm2_verifysignature.1.md

   * **-g**, **--halg**=_HASH\_ALGORITHM_:

     The hash algorithm used to digest the message.
-    Algorithms should follow the "formatting standards, see section "Algorithm Specifiers".
+    Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
     Also, see section "Supported Hash Algorithms" for a list of supported hash algorithms.